 At SHS patient satisfaction, with the care we provide, is an important measure of our performance.
 Our value statement for patient experience is as follows; Exceed the expectations of our patients through the provision of warm, welcoming, and personalized care in a safe environment by compassionate, knowledgeable, and experienced physicians and staff.
 We want to deliver care that respects you as an individual, and so we want to hear your genuine opinions and comments related to your experience with us.
 We send out patient satisfaction surveys to our patients after their visits to ask how likely patients are to recommend this hospital, how well our hospital’s doctors and nurses communicate with patients, and how well they manage their patients’ areas of concern.

-- Click on the link below to review the Southwest Health System CHNA and Implementation Plans:
+Click on the links below to review the Southwest Health System 2019 and 2022 CHNA and Implementation Plans:

 Southwest Health System is currently implementing the Zero Suicide initiative.
 In 2021, SHS: